041. Scaling the Office Infrastructure and Platform

 The product was still impossibly difficult to run, though we had stable daily builds due to sheer force of will from JonDe, GrantG, and the development and test managers, but there was two years of work ahead as things started feeling better.
 Even with bumps on the road ahead, I was feeling good about it all.

 Every month, I gathered up the status from across the project for an email report.
-Each team (Word, Excel, and PowerPoint as well as Escher and Toolbars) contributed a section with information on progress—the PDL, or product development list, in reference to the spreadsheet of all active projects.
+Each team (Word, Excel, and PowerPoint as well as Escher and all the OPU contributions) contributed a section with information on progress—the PDL, or product development list, in reference to the spreadsheet of all active projects.
 The individual apps also created PDL reports, even though our goal was a single product release.
 There were two important items to cover.
 First was the project on time.
-Office96 appeared to be generally running on time, at this point, so the update was benign.
+Office96 appeared to be generally running on time, at this point, so the update was benign though unknown to us we were also naively optimistic.

 Upon receiving one PDL for Word, BillG replied to let us know two things:

 First, we were cutting too much. “the number of cuts is truly amazing to me” he asked in red text.
 In fact, in the effort to be honest, my PDL looked like we were gutting the product every month.
 That was not the case.
-In DAD, the basic approach was cutting is shipping, so in order to ship things would be scaled back as we learned more.
+In DAD, the basic approach was cutting is shipping, so in order to ship we would scale back features as we learned more.
 That was how the process worked and everyone was comfortable with that, at least within DAD.

 I felt horrible for the team and certain the email would result in people quitting and Apps using it as a chance to say, “OPU was a bad idea.”
 That concern was followed by worry that I was going to get fired.
 Were we on a path to a bad product?
 Was I leading us in the wrong direction?
 Was I messing up?
 Or perhaps this was all a communication problem.